VIAME/VIAME/doc/install_guide.rst

 Known Issues
 ============

+Issue:

+When PYTHON is enabled, getting the below error.

+[100%] Building CXX object python/CMakeFiles/pycaffe.dir/caffe/_caffe.cpp.o
+_caffe.cpp:8:41: error: boost/python/raw_function.hpp: No such file or directory _caffe.cpp: In function ‘void caffe::init_module__caffe()’:
+_caffe.cpp:349: error: ‘raw_function’ is not a member of ‘bp’ _caffe.cpp:406: error: ‘raw_function’ is not a member of ‘bp’ make[2]: *** [python/CMakeFiles/pycaffe.dir/caffe/_caffe.cpp.o] Error 1
+make[1]: *** [python/CMakeFiles/pycaffe.dir/all] Error 2
+make: *** [all] Error 2

+Solution:

+raw_function.hpp doesn't get installed for some reason on some systems.
+Manually copy it from:

+[VIAME_BUILD]/build/src/fletch-build/build/src/Boost/boost/python/raw_function.hpp
+to
+[VIAME_BUILD]/install/include/boost/python/

+Issue:

+`cannot find cublas_v2.h` or linking issues against CUDA

+Solution:

 VIAME contains a `VIAME_DISABLE_GPU_SUPPORT` flag due to numerous issues relating to GPU code building.

-If you get any issues relating to `cannot find cublas_v2.h` or linking issues against CUDA, you may want to set this flag.
-Alternatively you can debug the issue (incorrect CUDA drivers for OpenCV, Caffe, etc...)
+Alternatively you can debug the issue (incorrect CUDA drivers for OpenCV, Caffe, etc...), or alternatively not having your CUDA headers set to be in your include path.